mmspg/pointxr-toolbox/README.md

  3. Rating: Scene for configuration of the rating panel and the grading scale.
 The questions and answers that are shown to the observers can be specified.
  4. Capturing: Scene for producing videos using a virtual camera that captures the model from pre-defined paths (to be released soon).

-Below, several screenshots of the same model selected loaded in the Rendering scene are illustrated, after applying different rendering configurations:

 ![alt text](/docs/screenshot.png)
-*\*The depicted point cloud is selected from the **PointXR dataset** (original model source: [link](https://sketchfab.com/3d-models/hawaiian-tiki-3dscan-022f006c8ef647818d754195f02cb61f), creator: [Thomas Flynn](https://sketchfab.com/nebulousflynn), license: [CC Attribution](https://creativecommons.org/licenses/by/4.0/)).*
+*\*Example of the toolbox scene for adjusting the rendering configurations of a model.
+The depicted point cloud is part of the [**PointXR dataset**](https://www.epfl.ch/labs/mmspg/downloads/pointxr/) (original model source: [link](https://sketchfab.com/3d-models/hawaiian-tiki-3dscan-022f006c8ef647818d754195f02cb61f), creator: [Thomas Flynn](https://sketchfab.com/nebulousflynn), license: [CC Attribution](https://creativecommons.org/licenses/by/4.0/)).*

 ### Dependencies